gradle/actions/docs/setup-gradle.md

 in the project directory, at `<project-dir>/.gradle/configuration-cache`.
 Due to the way the configuration-cache works, [this file may contain stored credentials and other secrets](https://docs.gradle.org/release-nightly/userguide/configuration_cache.html#config_cache:secrets), and this data needs to be encrypted to be safely stored in the GitHub Actions cache.

+> [!IMPORTANT]
+> To avoid potentially leaking secrets in the configuration-cache entry, the action will only save or restore configuration-cache data if the `cache-encryption-key` parameter is set.

 To benefit from configuration caching in your GitHub Actions workflow, you must:
 - Execute your build with Gradle 8.6 or newer.
 This can be achieved directly or via the Gradle Wrapper.
 - Enable the configuration cache for your build.